-Algorithm 6.1 Naïve ATM
+Algorithm 20.1 Naïve ATM

-1: Issue withdrawal request to bank
+- 1: ATM makes withdrawal request to bank

-- 2: Wait for response from bank
+- 2: ATM waits for response from bank

 - 3: if balance of customer sufficient then

-- 4: Dispense cash
+- 4: ATM dispenses cash

-5: else
+- 5: else

-6: Display error
+- 6: ATM displays error

-7: end if
+- 7: end if

-- A connection problem between the bank and the ATM may block Algorithm 6.1 in Line 2. - A network partition is a failure where a network splits into at least two parts that cannot communicate with each other.
+- A connection problem between the bank and the ATM may block Algorithm 20.1 in Line 2. - A network partition is a failure where a network splits into at least two parts that cannot communicate with each other.
 Intuitively any non-trivial distributed system cannot proceed during a partition and maintain consistency.
 In the following we introduce the tradeoff between consistency, availability and partition tolerance. - There are numerous causes for partitions to occur, e.g., physical disconnections, software errors, or incompatible protocol versions.
 From the point of view of a node in the system, a partition is similar to a period of sustained message loss.

-6.1 Consistency, Availability and Partitions
+20.1 Consistency, Availability and Partitions

-Definition 6.2 (Consistency).
+Definition 20.2 (Consistency).
 All nodes in the system agree on the current state of the system.

-Definition 6.3 (Availability).
+Definition 20.3 (Availability).
 The system is operational and instantly processing incoming requests.

-Definition 6.4 (Partition Tolerance).
-Partition tolerance is the ability of a distributed system to continue operating correctly (consistently and available) even in the presence of a network partition.
+Definition 20.4 (Partition Tolerance).
+Partition tolerance is the ability of a distributed system to continue operating correctly even in the presence of a network partition.

-Theorem 6.5 (CAP Theorem).
+Theorem 20.5 (CAP Theorem).
 It is impossible for a distributed system to simultaneously provide Consistency, Availability and Partition Tolerance.
 A distributed system can satisfy any two of these but not all three.